Motor Drive Servicing

 Step-2: Separate the Top Plate from the Motor Pod:

-The pulley is still attached in this photo, although you will have already removed it.
+The pulley is still attached in this photo, although (if it is a wide pulley) you will have already removed it.

 Step-3: Unplug Power Cable